 1. Exploring Identity Through Writing:

 Tailored for those navigating the turbulent waters of mental health and depression, this group employs writing as a therapeutic tool.
-Through structured sessions, participants explore their emotional landscapes, transforming pain into prose and uncertainty into clarity.
+Participants explore their emotional landscapes through structured sessions, transforming pain into prose and uncertainty into clarity.
 The process allows for creating and sharing personal and group writing fragments, facilitating a mutual healing journey.
 Woolf’s belief that "a woman must have money and a room of her own if she is to write fiction" underscores our emphasis on creating a safe, supportive space for each writer.
 Past themes have included mental health and performance poetry, bridging inner turmoil with creative expression.

 3. Professional Development and Creative Articulation:

 Focused on individuals in academia or any professional realm, this group hones the craft of proposal writing and professional narratives.
 Participants refine their skills in creating compelling, coherent, and persuasive texts vital for career advancement and scholarly success.
-Developing individual and collective writing fragments, the group fosters a collaborative spirit while enhancing personal expertise.
+The group fosters a collaborative spirit while enhancing personal expertise by developing individual and collective writing fragments.
 Virginia Woolf said, "Every secret of a writer's soul, every experience of his life, every quality of his mind, is written largely in his works."
 This group channels that sentiment, utilising reflexive writing techniques to enhance the clarity and impact of professional documents.
 Previous sessions covered PhD proposal writing and race, bridging the gap between personal experience and professional articulation.
 Each group draws on the dynamic interplay of introspection and expression, reflecting Didion's reflective yet piercing narrative style.
 Whether your goal is personal elucidation or professional refinement, these tailored sessions promise a profound journey into the heart of your own story, culminating in a poignant collection of writing fragments that tell a cohesive, collective narrative.

 Moutsou, C., & Siddique, S. (2024).
 Lying and truth-telling on the couch: The sense of touch in the consulting room.
 In C. Moutsou (Ed.), Dialogues between Psychoanalysis and Architecture: The relational space of the consulting room through the senses (Chapter 3).
 Routledge Publications.